azdavis/azdavis.net/posts/en/lambda-cube.md

 - Types, like `u32` (aka "unsigned 32-bit integer") or `bool`, describe what operations are permitted on terms.

-For instance, if you have a term of type `u32`, you might be able to do things like add or subtract with other `u32`s.
-And if you have a term of type `bool` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.
+For instance, if we have a term of type `u32`, we might be able to do things like add or subtract with other `u32`s.
+And if we have a term of type `bool` (aka `true` or `false`), we could do things like negate it or use it to branch with an `if` construct.

 Many programming languages also have functions.
 For example, we could define the